sta518-f19/website/content/learningmodules/lm1/github_markdown/activity0101.md

 As a team, discuss your responses to these questions.

 > What is version control and why do we care?
-> What is git vs GitHub and do I need to care?
+> What is Git vs GitHub and do I need to care?
 > What is still muddy?

 ## Up Next